Kong/kongponents/docs/components/tooltip.md

 ## Slots

+### default

-- `Default` There is a main slot that takes in the element you want the popover to be triggered over.
+The `default` slot takes in the element you want the popover to be triggered over.

 ```html
 <KTooltip label="a cool label">